chinmaykulkarni05/chinmaykulkarni05/README.md

 ### 🌐 TetraNoodle Technologies — *AI Intern* `Oct 2024 – Feb 2025`
 > Vancouver, Canada *(Remote)*

-- 🤖 Built AI-powered agents using **n8n** to automate end-to-end workflows for data collection, processing & outreach
+-  Created AI-powered **agents** using **n8n** to automate end-to-end workflows for data collection, processing, and outreach
-- 🔗 Designed agentic pipelines integrating **Apollo & Clay** for automated lead generation and enrichment
+- Designed agentic pipelines integrating tools like **Apollo** and **Clay** for lead generation and enrichment
-- 🐳 Containerized and scaled AI solutions with **Docker**
+- Containerized and scaled AI solutions with **Docker**, ensuring reliable and efficient production environments
-- 💡 Leveraged **OpenAI APIs** to build intelligent workflows enhancing business decision-making
+- Leveraged **OpenAI APIs** and **LLMs** to create intelligent workflows that enhanced business processes and decision-making

 ---